 Fortunately, the spacing of the supports for the shelves worked with most of the trays that we use (the 50 cell Winstrips are our tallest trays).

 For the shelving I used ½” EMT, (galvanized electrical conduit), and then made a little notch with an angle grinder at both ends to fit over the wire supports.
-They are easily removed so that the shelf spacing can be made bigger to accommodate the Winstrip 50 cell trays, or to add more than 3 bars per shelf (4 is better for the flimsier trays).
+We can easily remove them so the shelf spacing can be bigger for the Winstrip 50 cell trays, or to add more than 3 bars per shelf (4 is better for the flimsier trays).

 I decided to recess the sink and slope the sides because of comments other builders had made about water pooling on the bottom.

-Copious amounts of tuck tape to ensure most of the water finds its way back to the sink and not through to the floor.
+Copious tuck tape to ensure the water finds its way back to the sink and not through to the floor.

 Originally, I was planning on using the Durostat prewired thermostat, purchased online from Farmtek/Growers Supply, but procrastinated a little and needed one faster than what ordering one online would bring.
 Luckily enough, our nearby plumbing and electrical supply place, Eddy Group, carried this dandy cooling/heating thermostat that mostly gets used for chicken barn applications.
-It ended up being about $20 cheaper (more if you consider having to pay the US exchange rate and shipping), and pretty simple to wire up.
+It ended up being about $20 cheaper (plus no shipping costs), and pretty simple to wire up.

-It’s not perfect but it works pretty well and it saves space and removes our worry over trays drying out pre-germ.
+It’s not professional-looking but it works pretty well, saves space, and removes worry over trays drying out pre-germ.

-Here’s a re-cap in pictures of how it was built:
+Here’s a re-cap in pictures of how we built it: